All About Shipping?

 What about customs and import licenses?

 Some countries require import licenses or other paperwork for certain merchandise.
-We’ll provide duplicate invoices attached to international packages to assist with customs, as well as any paperwork required by the U.S. Post Office (such as Form 2976), but any other paperwork required by your country is your responsibility.
+We’ll provide duplicate invoices attached to international packages to assist with customs, but any other paperwork required by your country is your responsibility.

 I noticed the shipping amount paid is more than the postage on the package I receive.
 Why?